Our environ|mental work

 We strive to be efficient in our operations, when working with finite, renewable resources.
 We provide our employees with good environmental knowledge and work to actively reduce our impact on the environment.

-you can eat here with a clean conscience.
+You can eat here with a clean conscience

 Since its inception, the Gothenburg Opera Restaurant has had a clear environmental philosophy.
 These efforts have now been affirmed by the most prestigious environmental certification – the Nordic Ecolabel.

 Most of our cleaning products are eco-labeled, food waste becomes biogas, and other used products such as glass, plastic, metal, cardboard, paper and fats are sorted for recycling.
-Electricity consumption is closely monitored and is taken 100% from renewable sources.
+Electricity consumption is taken 100% from renewable sources.
 The rare one-off items we use, such as napkins, are eco-labeled.
 We employ both Nordic Ecolabel ceritifed laundries and printers and most of the light sources present in our facilities are LED or better than energy class B. We're constantly striving to develop and make environmental improvements.

-To choose The Nordic Ecolabel is a simple way to save the world a little each day. #räddavärlden (save the world)
+To choose The Nordic Ecolabel is a simple way to save the world a little each day. #räddavärlden

 As a symbol for our continued environmental work, we have been keeping hives on the roof for the past couple of years.
 The honey is then sold in the OperaShop.
 Some bees fly to Trädgårdsföreningen (the botanical gardens) to collect their nectar they also are busy with the flower plantations we also have on the roof.
 And now they've got company: shiny new solar panels.

-SOLar panels on the opera house
+Solar panels on the opera house

 Since 1994 we have focused closely on environmental questions.
 Now our new tenants, the bees, have gotten some company; in autumn 2014 solar panels were mounted on our roof.